 Strategic Ivory Coast Towns Fall To The Opposition

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 The man the international community recognizes as the legitimate winner is driving his troops towards the coastal city of Abidjan.
 NPR's Ofeibea Quist- Arcton reports.

-Unidentified Man #1: OK.
+OK: OK.
 'Cause right now we can hear...

-Unidentified Man #2: Right now we can hear shooting coming from all around the town.
+QUIST: Right now we can hear shooting coming from all around the town.
 I think it's coming from the strategic points of the town.
 It's the soldiers loyal to Alassane Ouattara, who's entered the town.
 People are in the streets, waving at them.
 They're clapping and cheering for them.
 They're very happy.
 Sometimes you hear the odd burst of gunfire.
 In these circumstances, people have to be very careful.

-Gerard Araud is a French U.N. ambassador.
+QUIST: Gerard Araud is a French U.N. ambassador.

-QUIST-ARCTON: Ouattara's and Gbagbo's forces have clashed in Abidjan this past month, with more deaths and injuries.
+QUIST: Ouattara's and Gbagbo's forces have clashed in Abidjan this past month, with more deaths and injuries.
 And any possible battle for Abidjan or a last stand by Gbagbo's troops could be deadly, warms Chris Fomunyoh, the Africa director of the Washington-based National Democratic Institute.

-QUIST-ARCTON: The international criminal court has warned it may prosecute those responsible in both camps for human rights abuses in Ivory Coast.
+QUIST: The international criminal court has warned it may prosecute those responsible in both camps for human rights abuses in Ivory Coast.
 But Alassane Ouattara's recently appointed U.N. ambassador, Youssoufou Bamba, is upbeat that the end is in sight.
 Speaking in New York, he confidently predicts it's only a matter of time until Ouattara takes over as president.

-Ofeibea Quist-Arcton, NPR News, Accra.
+QUIST: Ofeibea Quist-Arcton, NPR News, Accra.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.